 Senior Curator and Curator of Paintings and Sculpture, The Clark

 A specialist in French art of the 17th to the 19th centuries, Rand has lectured and published widely on the 18th-century French painting and drawing, 19th-century French painting, and 18th-century British printmaking.
 His most recent major publication is Claude Lorrain: the Painter as Draftsman (2006).
 He received his doctorate from the University of Michigan.

-Associate Professor of English, Williams College
+Chair of the Art Department and Associate Professor of Art, Williams College

 Stefanie Solum received the M.A. and Ph.D. from Berkeley, joining the Williams College faculty in 2001.
 Her courses range from geographically based surveys of the period to specialized courses on such topics as the domestic visual culture of the Italian Renaissance, and Michelangelo and the myth of the Renaissance artist.
 She also teaches courses in Women’s and Gender Studies and serves on the Advisory Committee for that program.
 Solum’s recent work explores issues of women’s patronage and power in fifteenth-century Florence, was supported by the Fulbright Program and the American Council of Learned Societies and has been published in the Art Bulletin.
 Her book manuscript, Saving the Medici: Lucrezia Tornabuoni and the Unworldly Power of Patronage, provides a new model for understanding women’s contributions to the visual arts in Renaissance Florence, based on contemplative spirituality.
 Solum’s most recent project explores the intersection between Christian piety and innovation Renaissance art.